Cognigy/Documentation/docs/voice-gateway/webapp/speech-services.md

 To create a speech service, in the left-side menu, select Applications, then click **Add speech service** or **+**.
 Select available speech providers from the list.
 Get credentials from your provider and add them to the speech service provider settings.

 You can create more than one speech service using speech vendors.
+By default, the speech service is created as a cloud-based service, but you can also choose to have it installed on-premises.
+You will find an explanation on how to do that below.

 If you need to create multiple speech services from the same vendor, use the **Label** field to create a unique speech service.